Egbert-Azure/TCS-Trommeschlaeger-Genie-IIIs-GDos-2.4/README.md

   -nofullscreen
 ```

-Boots straight to a working **GDOS 2.4 prompt** with the standard boot banner; `DIR` and other commands work normally.
-This is the floppy-only baseline to compare against once the Sopp EPROM (`ROM/g3s_hd-omti_bootrom_2764.bin`) + an OMTI hard disk are attached instead of/alongside the floppy.
+This boots to a working G-DOS 2.4 prompt with the standard banner; `DIR` and other commands behave normally.
+It is the reference point to compare against when the Sopp EPROM and an OMTI disk are attached instead.

-`-diskdebug <hexval>` (bit 0 `FDCREG`, bit 1 `FDCCMD`, bit 6 `DMK`, etc. — see `src/trs_disk.c` in `sdltrs-MultiHDC`) traces floppy-controller I/O to stdout/stderr, useful for confirming activity/progress without needing to read the emulated screen directly.
+`-diskdebug <hexval>` traces floppy-controller I/O to stdout/stderr (bit 0 `FDCREG`, bit 1 `FDCCMD`, bit 6 `DMK` — see `src/trs_disk.c` in `sdltrs-MultiHDC`).
+Useful for confirming activity without reading the emulated screen.

 ## Research notes

-### GDOS 2.4 origin
+### G-DOS 2.4 origin

-- `SYS0.SYS` carries `VERSION 2.4  (C) 1984 TCS/MVC`.
-GDOS 2.4 is a 1984 product of TCS (Trommeschläger Computersysteme, Sankt Augustin); **MVC = Marcus von Cube**, who wrote GDOS 2.4 together with **Klaus Kämpf**.
+`SYS0.SYS` carries `VERSION 2.4  (C) 1984 TCS/MVC`.
+G-DOS 2.4 is a 1984 product of TCS (Trommeschläger Computersysteme, Sankt Augustin). **MVC is Marcus von Cube**, who wrote G-DOS 2.4 together with **Klaus Kämpf**.

-- It was built from one shared codebase into three model-specific system disks (Genie III / IIs / IIIs) via installer job scripts (`GDOSIII.JOB` / `GDOSIIS.JOB` / `GDOSIIIS.JOB`); the disks here span roughly 1984–1985.
-Architecture: `GDOS.SYS` is a small boot stub, `SYS0.SYS` the resident DOS core, `SYS1–SYS29.SYS` (+ `OVL2–OVL5.SYS` on the IIIs) individually-loaded overlays. `SYS0.SYS` differs between disk instances — both "VERSION 2.4" but different patch levels.
+It was built from one shared codebase into three model-specific system disks (Genie III / IIs / IIIs) via installer job scripts — `GDOSIII.JOB`, `GDOSIIS.JOB`, `GDOSIIIS.JOB`.
+The disks here span roughly 1984–1985.

+Architecture: `GDOS.SYS` is a small boot stub, `SYS0.SYS` the resident DOS core, `SYS1`–`SYS29.SYS` plus `OVL2`–`OVL5.SYS` on the IIIs are individually loaded overlays. `SYS0.SYS` differs between disk instances — all "VERSION 2.4", but at different patch levels.

 ### Hard-disk support (Genie IIIs only)

-Hard-disk tooling ships only in the Genie IIIs ("GDOSIIIS") build.
-Per the manual, a built-in **10 MB hard disk** is addressed as **drives 5 and 6** (unit 1 / unit 2) — native SASI support, not a later bolt-on, shipping in the 1985 build a year before Sopp's 1986 OMTI boot-EPROM mod. `HDFORMAT.CMD` erases and two-pass formats the disk (talking to the controller directly); `GENDIR.CMD` rebuilds its boot directory but needs a valid drive-table entry (pointer at `4399h`) for the drive number.
+Hard-disk tooling ships only in the Genie IIIs build.
+Per the G-DOS 2.4 manual (*HD-Unterstützung, nur GENIE IIIs*), a built-in **10 MB hard disk** is addressed as **drives 5 and 6** — one physical disk, two volumes.
+This is native SASI support present in the 1985 build, a year before Sopp's OMTI boot-EPROM modification, not a later bolt-on.

-~~**Correction, 2026-08-01: the driver code itself supports a third hard-disk slot, drive 9, not documented in the manual excerpt above.** `CalvaDos`'s own extraction of the *stock* Xebec driver blob (not authored by that project — pulled directly from a stock `SYS0/SYS`) decodes its parameter table as `10h,11h,12h,13h,00h,40h,41h,00h,7Fh,42h`: drive `5`→hard disk volume 0, `6`→volume 1, **`9`→volume 2**, all three dispatching to the same handler.
-See `CalvaDos/src/hd-driver/abi.md`, "a machine with two floppies and three hard-disk volumes at DOS drive numbers 5, 6 and 9."
-This does not contradict the manual's "drives 5 and 6" — that most plausibly describes what the specific 10 MB product used, one or two of three available slots — but it means "fixed 10MB, two partitions" understates what the driver code itself can address.~~ **What populates the `4399h` drive-table entry is also settled, 2026-08-01** — see "Open questions," below.

-**Reverted, 2026-08-07: the 2026-08-01 drive-9 correction above is withdrawn.** It let a structural inference about a dispatch table override a period document, which was the wrong call.
-The G-DOS 2.4 manual (*HD-Unterstützung, nur GENIE IIIs*) documents one built-in 10 MB hard disk addressed as **drives 5 and 6** — one physical disk, two volumes, and that is the shipped machine.
-The stock Xebec driver's dispatch table does decode three slots reached by function codes 5, 6 and 9, and that decode is correct — but three dispatch slots is not the same claim as three volumes in the shipped product, and it cannot outrank the manual on what the machine shipped as.
-The original wording — "drives 5 and 6", "fixed 10 MB, two partitions" — stands as written.
+`HDFORMAT.CMD` erases and two-pass formats the disk, talking to the controller directly. `GENDIR.CMD` rebuilds the boot directory but requires a valid drive-table entry (pointer at `4399h`) for the drive number.

-The controller is the **Xebec S1410 (SASI)** — not WD1000/1010 or OMTI 5527 — targeted by both GDOS 2.4 and **Klaus Kämpf's** CP/M port.
-GDOS 2.4 has no user-configurable HD parameters (fixed 10 MB, two partitions).
-The **`PD`/PDRIVE** command is **floppy-only** (confirmed from the physical manual — it configures only floppy drive types, densities, and step timing); whatever populates a hard-disk drive-table entry is a separate, still-unidentified mechanism.
+The controller is the **Xebec S1410 (SASI)**.
+G-DOS 2.4 exposes no user-configurable hard-disk parameters — the geometry is fixed.
+The `PD`/PDRIVE command is **floppy-only**; this is confirmed from the physical manual, which shows it configuring floppy drive types, densities and step timing and nothing else.

+What populates the `4399h` drive-table entry is `DRVSEL` itself, as routine bookkeeping on every drive select for any drive — along with the 8-byte PDRIVE copy at `430Ah`–`4311h`.
+Not `PD`/PDRIVE, and not `GENDIR.CMD`, which relies on the command interpreter having already selected the drive before it runs.
+Two independent readings converge on this: `GENDIR/CMD` itself, and a full disassembly of stock `DRVSEL`'s write set at `4773h`–`47E2h`.
+Confidence: high — both readings are of stock code, not of reconstructed code.

+**A note on the dispatch table.** The stock Xebec driver's parameter table decodes as `10h,11h,12h,13h,00h,40h,41h,00h,7Fh,42h`, giving dispatch slots reached by function codes 5, 6 and 9.
+That decode is correct.
+It is *not* a statement about how many volumes the machine shipped with — three dispatch slots and three configured volumes are different claims, and the manual settles the second one at two.
+Do not carry a "5/6/9" formulation into any description of the stock hard-disk layout.

 ### The Sopp EPROM — `ROM/g3s_hd-omti_bootrom_2764.bin`

-This is the headline finding: **the boot ROM itself names Arnulf Sopp as the author of the hard-disk boot modification.** `strings` on it shows:
+The boot ROM names its own author. `strings` shows:

 ```text
 (R)  1984 TCS #8601003